Efficient Two Photon Generation from an Emitter in a Cavity: Quantum Jump Analysis

-Figure \ref{MC1} shows a single trajectory of the system for two different cases: the subfigure on the left depicts the evolution of the system for the low efficiency case at $\kappa_1=0.2g_1$ with an efficiency of $8.16 \%$ and the subfigure on the right shows the evolution of the system for the high-efficiency case at $\kappa_1=0.02g_1$ with an efficiency of $35.41\%$.
-In both cases the system starts out from the initial state of $\ket{e,0,0}$.
-The y-axis represents the population or the probability of occupation for various states, whereas the x-axis denotes the time, normalised by $g_1$.
-The red color curve depicts $\langle \ket{e}\bra{e} \rangle$ and the blue color depicts $\langle b^{\dagger}b\rangle$.
-The figure consists of two types of regions: a densely shaded region where the probabilities oscillate rapidly, interrupted by regions where all populations are zero.
-The region where all populations are zero is $M_0$, i.e., $\ket{g,0,0}$.
-The system remains in $M_0$ until $\sqrt{P}\sigma_+$ takes the system to $M_1$, which corresponds to the densely shaded region, characterized by rapid oscillations of $\langle \ket{e}\bra{e} \rangle$ and $\langle b^{\dagger}b \rangle$.
-This illustrates the coherent evolution of the system within the manifold $M_{1}$ under the influence of $H_{e}$.
-The one and two-photon Rabi oscillations in this manifold continue until a quantum jump occurs, which takes the system to a different manifold.
-Since these simulations were conducted in the low $P$ regime, we observe only the dissipative quantum jumps that take the system from $M_{1}$ to $M_{0.5}$ and $M_0$. \\
+Figure \ref{MC2}(a) and (b) show a single trajectory of the system for two different cavity designs.
+The y-axis represents the expectation values of various populations, plotted as a function of time $g_1t$.
+The red curve corresponds to the mean excited state population $\langle \ket{e}\bra{e} \rangle$ and blue curve corresponds to the mean photon count $\langle b^{\dagger}b\rangle$.
+Fig.\ref{MC2}(a) is the trajectory of a system with $\kappa_1=0.2g_1$ and a lower efficiency of $8.16 \%$.
+Fig. \ref{MC1}(b) depicts the evolution of another system with lower $\kappa_1=0.02g_1$ and thus a higher efficiency of $35.41\%$.
+The remaining parameters are taken to be identical in the two cases and equal to the default value as specified before.
+The system starts out from the initial state of $\ket{e,0,0}$.
+Both figures show two visually distinct regions: a densely shaded region where the populations oscillate rapidly, interrupted by regions where all populations are zero.
+The system is in the manifold $M_0$, i.e., state $\ket{g,0,0}$ in the region with all zero populations.
+The system remains in $M_0$ until $\sqrt{P}\sigma_+$ causes a jump to the manifold $M_1$, which corresponds to the densely shaded region.
+The zoomed in view of the system dynamics in two such densely shaded regions are showed in Figures \ref{MC2}(c) and \ref{MC2}(d).
+These show fast Rabi oscillations with the population oscillating primarily between the states $\ket{e,0,0}$ and $\ket{g,1,0}$ at a frequency $g_1/(2\pi)$.
+The population in the state $\ket{g,0,2}$ remains quite small as $g_2<g_1$.
+Thus, the densely shaded regions correspond to the coherent evolution of the system within the manifold $M_{1}$ under the influence of $H_{e}$.
+The one- and two-photon Rabi oscillations in this manifold continue until a quantum jump occurs, which takes the system to a different manifold.
+Since these simulations were conducted in the low $P$ regime, we observe only the dissipative quantum jumps that take the system to one of the lower manifolds $M_{0.5}$ and $M_0$. \\